Welcome to Living for Dyeing where we explore tips and techniques for colouring your textiles!

 I usually like to use natural materials for dyeing; I like the whole foraging process and the subtlety of colours you get.
 But recently I thought I would have a go at dyeing with food colouring to see if it was as effective as using plant dyes.

-The good thing about food colouring is that you can use the same pots and pans you use for cooking, and its relatively simple and cheap to source.
+The good thing about using food colouring to dye fabric is that you can use the same pots and pans you use for cooking, and its relatively simple and cheap to source.
 I did find some VERY old food colouring in my sister-in-law’s cupboard (we’re talking decades here) but the ones I used are Wilton’s food colouring gel.
-You can get them from craft and baking supply shops and from Amazon (or try your sister-in-law’s cupboard).
+You can get them from craft and baking supply shops and from Amazo n (or try your sister-in-law’s cupboard).

 To dye fabric with food colouring you will need: